 In addition to her practice, Mara is committed to her community, doing pro bono legal service and volunteering as a board member for several community organizations.
 She provides legal services to Habitat for Humanity clients with estate planning and probate needs, pro bono probate counseling for the Washtenaw County Probate Court, and the Homes for Generations partnership with the Washtenaw County Bar Association.

-She and her spouse are both U-M graduates and natives of Ann Arbor.
-Their oldest daughter is a U-M alumna attending Georgetown University for her Master’s degree, and their youngest daughter is attending U-M as an undergraduate.
-When she is not working or volunteering, Mara enjoys creating art, doing home improvement projects, running, gardening, and being outdoors with their dog Scout.
-Mara is an ally of the LGBTQ+ community and proud supporter of her friends and clients who are of diverse racial, ethnic, socioeconomic, and religious backgrounds.
+She, her spouse, and their daughters are proud University of Michigan alumni.
+When she is not working or volunteering, Mara enjoys creating art, doing home improvement projects, running or walking, gardening, and being outdoors with their dog Scout.
+Mara is an ally of the LGBTQ+ community and a proud supporter of her friends and clients who are of diverse racial, ethnic, socioeconomic, and religious backgrounds.

 Mara Kent, Estate Planning Challenges During the Covid-19 Pandemic, Res Ipsa Loquitur, Vol. 49, No.3, May-June 2020.